 These lemon dill chickpea vegan sandwiches will make all your lunch dreams come true!
 This right here is a DYNAMITE combo.
-It’s protein-packed, vegan, and full of zest!
+Think protein-packed, vegan, and full of zest!
 If you are looking for new inspiration for lunches, this recipe is JUST what you need.
-Simple ingredients are used in this chickpea mash and it should only take you 10 minutes to throw it all together- talk about the perfect quick lunch.
+Simple ingredients are used in this chickpea mash.
+They take 10 minutes to throw together- talk about the perfect quick lunch.

 These vegan sandwiches are filled with the heavenly combination of dill, lemon, avocado, nutritional yeast, and chickpeas.
 I mean if you love avocado toast (who doesn’t) then you are sure to love this avocado sandwich spread.
 It basically takes your avocado toast to the next level.